Home

 Confronting the profound social, environmental, and climatic changes that threaten biodiversity and human welfare necessitates the capacity of people and institutions to adapt and potentially transform to secure a sustainable future.
 We study the determinants of adaptation, transformation, and resilience; and how these processes play out over time.

-Social networks and environmental outcomes
+Social networks and environmental change

 Social-ecological linkages and feedbacks